sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 One more time we’ve separated the “what” from the “how”: we have a readable and maintainable list of validations (“what”), a collection of reusable validation functions, and a `validate` function to validate form values (“how”) that also can be reused.

-_Tip: Using a third-party library, like [Zod](https://zod.dev/), [Yup](https://github.com/jquense/yup), or [Joi](https://github.com/hapijs/joi) will make code even shorter and save us from needing to write validation functions ourselves._
+T> Using a third-party library, like [Zod](https://zod.dev/), [Yup](https://github.com/jquense/yup), or [Joi](https://github.com/hapijs/joi) will make code even shorter and save us from needing to write validation functions ourselves.\_

 You may feel that I have too many similar examples in this book, and you’re right.
-But I think such code is so common, and the readability and maintainability benefits of replacing conditions with tables are so huge, so it’s worth repeating.
+But I think such code is so common, and the readability and maintainability benefits of replacing conditions with tables are so huge that it’s worth repeating.
 So here is one more example (the last one, I promise!):

 <!-- const DATE_FORMAT_ISO = 'iso', DATE_FORMAT_DE = 'de', DATE_FORMAT_UK = 'uk', DATE_FORMAT_US = 'us' -->